Sanofi–GSK COVID-19 vaccine: Economics

 In July 2020, the UK government signed up for 60 million doses of a COVID-19 vaccine developed by GSK and Sanofi.
 It uses a recombinant protein-based technology from Sanofi and GSK's pandemic technology.
 The companies claimed to be able to produce one billion doses, subject to successful trials and regulatory approval, during the first half of 2021.
 The company also agreed to a $2.1 billion deal with the United States to produce 100 million doses of the vaccine.

+Marketing

+In March 2024, at the request of Sanofi Pasteur, the European Commission withdrew the marketing authorization for VidPrevtyn.
+Sanofi Pasteur said the decision for the discontinuation was due to commercial reasons.